FieldBoss/metascapes/README.md

 How MetaScapes Works
 --------------------
 The project demo is built using React.js and consists of three main components including Mapbox 3d Viewer, XRPL.js, and Ceramic Network.
-The application user is presented with a visual interface that allows them to build and view 3d pods (composite NFTs) in a metaverse environment.
+The application user is presented with a visual interface that allows them to build and view 3d pods (composite NFTs on XRPL testnet) in a metaverse environment.
 The steps are as follows:

 **Default View**
    1. On loading, the user will see a blank metaverse.
 Click on ‘Preview’ to display the default pod.
 A pod is generated in Avatar Park & Ride having 250 nodes.
 Use       the mouse controls to move and rotate the display to see its shape.